akavel/rsrc/README.txt

   together with related .c file making it possible to access from Go code.
   Theoretically cross-platform, but reportedly cannot compile together with cgo.

-The generated *.syso and *.c files will be automatically recognized by 'go build' command and linked into an executable/library, as long as there are any *.go files in the same directory.
+The generated *.syso and *.c files should get automatically recognized by 'go build' command and linked into an executable/library, as long as there are any *.go files in the same directory.